Qiskit/qiskit/docs/qc_intro.rst

 circuit.
 Some gates such as :math:`X` (also written as :math:`\oplus`) and :math:`CX` have classical analogs such as bit-flip and :math:`XOR` operations, respectively, while others do not.
-The Hadamand (:math:`H`) gate, along with the parameterized rotates :math:`rX(\theta)` and :math:`rY(\theta)`, generate non-classical superposition states, while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that can be used for interference.
+The Hadamand (:math:`H`) gate, along with the parameterized rotates :math:`rX(\theta)` and :math:`rY(\theta)`, generate superposition states, while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that can be used for interference.
 Two-qubit gates like the :math:`CX` gate are used to generate entanglement between pairs of qubits, or to "kick" the phase from one qubit ot another.
-In contrast to gates, operations like "measurement", represented by the meter symbol in a box with a line connecting to a "target" wire, extract enough information about a qubit's state, including the phase, to be able to represent it as a classical bit and write that classical bit onto the target wire (often a fully classical wire in some readout device).
+In contrast to gates, operations like "measurement", represented by the meter symbol in a box with a line connecting to a "target" wire, extract partial information about a qubit's state, often losing the phase, to be able to represent it as a classical bit and write that classical bit onto the target wire (often a fully classical wire in some readout device).
 This is the typical way to take information from the quantum data into a classical device.
 Note that with only :math:`H`, :math:`rZ(\theta)`,